markusmoenig/Eldiron/docs/docs/creator/scepter_remote_editing.md

 in the UI.
 An unavailable action or tool is rejected instead of bypassing the current editor context.

-For a sequence, Scepter can run a small Eldrin editor-automation script:
+For a sequence, Scepter can run a small editor-automation script:

 ```json
 {